Robotistan/picobricks-for-microbit-ext/README.md

 })
 ```

-Scroll button state on the micro:bit screen.
+Scroll button state on the Micro:Bit screen.
 (0 or 1)

 ```blocks
 basic.forever(function () {